* Updated November 2019 *

-We took three separate flights on Vietjet Air; Ho Chi Minh City (HCMC) to Hanoi, Hanoi to Danang and Danang to HCMC.
-On all three routes our modern aircraft was equipped with black leather seats in a 3 x 3 configuration.
+I’ve flown on Vietjet Air 4 times now; Ho Chi Minh City (HCMC) to Hanoi, Hanoi to Danang, Danang to HCMC and Danang to Hanoi.
+On four times our modern aircraft was equipped with black leather seats in a 3 x 3 configuration.
 The no frills approach was apparent from the very first check in when I noticed our boarding passes looked like supermarket receipts.
 This genius move probably saves thousands annually so I am all for it, they just end up in the bin anyway.
 I’m not going to lie to you, the cabins were tight.
 I’m only 165cms and my knees brushed the seat in front.
 All our flights were full and we had to share our row of three with a stranger on every leg.
 On the way to Vietnam we used Optiontown to gain extra space for next to nix and it got me thinking that we should have just booked three seats each time to give ourselves a little more room as they were so cheap.
 Vietjet Air operate a reasonably priced full service food and drink menu on all routes and you can pre-order when you book to save time.
 If you want to order inflight, take cash in local currency (VND) as it is the only method of payment accepted.
 If you check luggage with Vietjet Air you must retain your boarding pass with the luggage tag attached.
 I have a habit of sticking my boarding pass in the seat back as soon as I board to free my hands to stow luggage.
 Our first Vietjet Air flight was no exception and I didn’t think anything of it.
 I saw it peeking out at the very last minute when disembarking, absentmindedly retrieved it and shoved it in my bag.
 I was so thankful that I did as airport security were insistent I couldn’t leave the airport with my bag if I couldn’t produce it.
 Lesson learned.
 Every single one of our VietJet domestic flights was late taking off.
 Strangely, Vietjet Air never apologised for the delays.
 Not that it would have made any difference, it was just strange that it was not acknowledged.

 I was all in for $39.17 for our second Veitjet domestic flight.
 We chose the last flight of the day as we had a lengthy car trip after our Orchid Cruise on Halong Bay.
 Our driver made excellent time and we arrived 3 hours early for our flight.
 There are two VietJet counters at Hanoi airport and of course we chose the wrong one.
 Once we arrived at the correct counter, check in was speedy with 5 counters open.
 With time to kill, we grabbed a bite to eat in the terminal.
 Clearly our server could not wrap her head around why I was ordering bread with my chips (to make a sandwich) as the minuscule slices of baguette I got just really didn’t work.
 I was intrigued by the VATC Sleep Pod counter that I saw in Hanoi Airport.
 Try as I might, I couldn’t actually find the sleep pod itself.
 We departed from gate 2 and were blessed with an aerobridge.
 Yay!
 Once again we were almost an hour late in boarding which thrilled me no end after being at the airport so early.
 They said it was a maintenance issue but I think it was more to do with the crew arriving late.
 When we finally got on board there was some sort of mix up with the seating.
 Our boarding passes were checked three times after we were seated with no explanation.
 The delay meant we arrived in Danang in darkness and instead of the stunning sea views I was expecting I was treated to a moody cloudscape and twinkly lights.
-Danang airport is compact and we had no issues finding the driver we booked to transport us from Da Nang to Hoi An and he dropped us off right out the front to the Sincerity Hotel in Hoi An where we would spend the next two days.
+Danang airport is compact and we had no issues finding the driver we booked to transport us from Da Nang to Hoi An and he dropped us off right out the front to the Sincerity Hotel in Hoi An where we stayed for the next two days.
 Check out this post for more inspiration on where to stay in Hoi An.

 At USD$29.39, this was the cheapest of our three Vietjet Air flights.
 The cost of the flight was actually listed at USD$8.84, which if you look at the breakdown below is technically correct but considering the fees and taxes are not exactly optional I really would prefer to see an ‘all in’ price in my search.
 It’s as cheap as chips anyway, so I hardly think anyone would balk at the cost.
 If you love a good plane window shot as much as I do, choose the right hand side for the best views as the flight path hugs the rugged coast.
 We made it to the airport just as check in for the earlier flight was closing.
 I did ask if they could squeeze us on but our request was denied.
 I get it.
 We had the cheapest, most non-exchangeable, non-flexible, non-refundable flight ever created and they certainly had no obligation to help us out.
 The old adage that you get what you pay for has never rung truer.
 A late gate change caused chaos for the passengers, particularity as information was not forthcoming and the indicator boards remained incorrect.
 True to form, we were late to take off again.
 This time by a mere 30 minutes.
 I chose row 6 for all our flights as it was the first row of the cheap seats.
 What can I say, every penny counts!
 Someone nearby had overdone the Dencorub and the smell of menthol hung heavy in the pressurised air.
 The ‘gentleman’ next to The Hubs in 6C was a real charmer.
 He snorted, sniffed, and noisily cleared his throat at 3 second intervals for the duration of the one hour flight.
 The Hubs was not amused and threw the odd well timed side eye his way to no avail.
 The passenger in front on me insisted on reclining his seat which significantly impacted on my already very tight space.
 Crossing my legs involved a tangle with the tray table that saw it come out the victor.
 I kept both feet firmly planted on the floor after that.
 We circled for a while over Saigon enjoying the birds eye view of the sprawling city.
 When we finally landed, we were held up for quite a while before we could disembark.
 I have no idea why as no announcements were made and instead the PA boomed the VietJet Air theme song ‘Hello Vietnam’ on loop, which got old real fast.